The world's most destructive forest fires

 Mill Fire, California, USA, 2022

 Northern California was engulfed in terrifying heat and wildfires at the end of August and beginning of September 2022.
-Among the blazes was Mill Fire, which was responsible for the deaths of two people as well as destroying at least 117 buildings and more than 4,200 acres of land in Siskiyou County.
+Among the blazes was the Mill Fire, which was responsible for the deaths of two people.
+It also destroyed at least 117 buildings and scorched more than 4,200 acres of land in Siskiyou County.

 THIBAUD MORITZ/Getty Images